Welcome to the future!

-Hopefully you’re familiar with our current Collect Analytics: they’re in the Collect tab, listed chronologically.
+Hopefully you’re familiar with our current Review Campaign Analytics: they’re in the Review Campaign tab, listed chronologically.
 You can see your conversion rate, average star rating, and number of reviews for each campaign.

 Text Invite has its own analytics in its tab, averaging your star rating and showing you the conversion rate for your Text Invitations.

 As you track your performance, it's a good idea to test what times work best for your review solicitation, and which demographics respond to your text campaigns the best.